 Yokozuna – The Samoan Dynasty’s First World Champion

-His brief appearance in the American Wrestling Association was met with him credited with breaking the leg of Greg Gagne, the son of AWA owner Verne Gagne.
-Presented the as a Savage, Kokina was managed by Sheik Adnan El Kassie and advertised as the biggest Samoan wrestler ever.
+His brief appearance in the American Wrestling Association was met with him being credited with breaking the leg of Greg Gagne, the son of AWA owner Verne Gagne.
+Presented as a Savage, Kokina was managed by Sheik Adnan El Kassie and advertised as the biggest Samoan wrestler ever.
 It was an advertisement that he appeared to carry wherever he went.
 The statement ‘biggest ever’ certainly made a statement that many should fear him, and in the ring, many did.

 Over the span of five years, the Great Kokina would develop his craft.
 As mentioned earlier, competing outside of North America.
 This, along with the training and tutelage of his uncles, would prepare young Rodney Anoai for what was next.
 What would come next for this young talent would be a character that escaped his Samoan heritage but cemented his place in wrestling history.